mrich316/Open311.GeoReportApi/README.md

 Work is being planned to address these issues.

 The current xml signature includes the default namespace (`xmlns:i="http://www.w3.org/2001/XMLSchema-instance"`).
+Also, the xml serializer used always sort properties alphabetically.
-This may be a problem for custom xml deserialization routines.
+This may cause problems for custom xml deserialization routines.

 DateTimeOffset are not properly serialized in xml.
 A [patch](http://stackoverflow.com/questions/35866155/web-api-2-datetimeoffset-xml-serialization-issue) has been found.

-The published signatures by our implementation are not validated for compliance (yet).
+The published signatures by our implementation are not validated for official compliance (yet).
 Once the code stabilize, we will make sure it is on par with the standard.

 The jurisdiction is mandatory in our implementation, but it can be set to any default value